Azure/draft-classic/docs/getting-started.md

 ## Great Success!

-Lets run `draft connect` one more time:
+We can run `draft connect` again to set up a proxy to our application:

 ```shell
 $ draft connect